George Keaton Jr.: Historical preservation

 Keaton's work led to his frequent collaboration with UT Dallas' School of Arts, Humanities and Technology, collaborating with professors to present his research to students and assisting in connecting students with historical projects in Dallas.

 By 2020, Keaton was recognized as a local historian, leading local history tours and working with the City of Dallas to create a historical marker for Dallas' Martyr's Park.
 Martyr's Park was the site of a mass lynching that had occurred in July 1860.
 A fire had ravaged the city, and enslaved African Americans were blamed for the conflagration.
 Three men, Patrick Jennings, Samuel Smith, and a man called Old Cato, were hanged days after the fire.
 Keaton had been asked to assist with creating text for the marker, and insisted on the inclusion of the word "lynching" in the marker as well as recognizing that the men were enslaved.
+As part of the project, they also created a historical marker for Jane Elkins, an enslaved woman who was hanged in 1853 for allegedly murdering her owner.
 He would continue to work on memorializing the site and other lynchings in Dallas until his passing.

 Keaton led the Dallas County Justice Initiative coalition, which was formed in 2020.
 This coalition played a role in the memorialization of lynching victims in Dallas, including Reuben Johnson and Allen Brooks.
 A marker dedicated to Allen Brooks, who had been lynched by a mob on March 3, 1910, was unveiled on November 20, 2021.
 Keaton extensively researched the history of Brooks' alleged crime and in the capacity of director of the Dallas County Justice Initiative secured funding for the marker from the Equal Justice Initiative.
 In an interview, Keaton stated that "Everybody knows J.F.K. was assassinated here in Dallas, we have no problem recognizing that part of history, but when it comes to our people of color, the sins and the wrongdoings that white America has done to our people, they do not want to be known."